OpnTec/bodyapps-viz/README.md

 ## Folders
 The project BodyViz has 3 folders
 * css -Contains the style sheets for the BodyVisualiser
-* models-Contains the .js files for the Human base models and their morph targets alongwith config files for all the models
+* models-Contains the .js files for the Human base models and their morph targets along with config files for all the models
 * js-Contains three.js and UCSCharacter.js which allows to render and customize the models.

 Along with this there are three other files